Module Fifteen Summary

 Activity Seven: Summary -Africa in a Global World

-One the central themes that has been interwoven through the modules and learning activities of Exploring Africa is that Africa is globally connected.
+One the central themes that has been interwoven through the modules and learning activities of Africa Teaches is that Africa is globally connected.
 Although North Americans and Western Europeans knew little of about Africa south of the Sahara desert before the Fifteenth century C.E., for millennia Africa has had a rich tradition of interaction and movement -trade, ideas, and people -with western and southern Asia and the Mediterranean world.

 Modules Seven A & B: African History provide details of the history of contact between Africa and the world beyond.
 Module Six: African Geography provides evidence of the movement of ideas, goods and people from to Africa.
 Module Eight: Culture and Society in Africa shows how African cultures and societies were both influenced by contact with outside worlds while concurrently influencing the external societies with whom they had contact.
 Module Nine: African Economies details a long history of trade and economic exchange between Africa, Asia, Europe, and more recently the Americas.
 Module Ten: African Politics and Government features a comprehensive look at colonialism -a nearly century long period where Africans were dominated and governed by European powers.
 Module Eleven: African Literatures provides examples of the rich contribution of African literatures to world literature.
 Similarly, Module Twelve: African Art and Module Thirteen: African Music demonstrate the exchange between African art and music traditions and traditions in Europe and the Americas.
 Finally, Module Fourteen: Religion in Africa provides evidence of the rich interaction between Christianity and Islam, religions that originated in neighboring Western Asia, and African indigenous religious traditions.